Eschatologue/CM_wiki/docs/equipment/adventuring-gear/item.md

 ### Robe

-Adventuring gear, 10 sp, S.
+Adventuring gear, 10 sp, M.

 A Robe has vocational or ceremonial significance.
 Some events and locations admit only people wearing a Robe bearing certain colors or symbols.